rabbitmq/rabbitmq-website/site/oauth2-examples-keycloak.md

 ## Access AMQP protocol with Pika

-In the following information, Oauth2 authentication is tested with the AMQP protocol and the Pika library.
+In the following information, OAuth 2.0 authentication is tested with the AMQP protocol and the Pika library.
 These tests specifically demonstrate how to refresh a token on a live AMQP connection.

 You can see the Python sample application [here](../pika_keycloak).